-We've created a COVID-19 forum for ACLP members and encourage program leaders and academic leaders to participate and keep one another apprised of changes as they happen at the clinical and academic levels.
-Members will find the new forum at: Forums> ACLP Forums>COVID-19.
-To subscribe to the COVID-19 forum click the envelope icon after entering this forum space.
-Doing so will ensure you receive posts/responses specific to this forum.
+We've created a COVID-19 Group on ACLP Connect for ACLP members and encourage program leaders and academic leaders to participate and keep one another apprised of changes as they happen at the clinical and academic levels.
 As always, please keep this space professional & supportive.
-This forum is offered as a means to keep the child life community apprised of the daily, fast-paced changes.
+This Group is offered as a means to keep the child life community apprised of the daily, fast-paced changes.

 For COVID-19 child life resources, click here

 This report is a snapshot of what the child life field looked like from October 5 through October 19 in terms of burnout, coping, and the new school year.

 This report is as a snapshot of what the child life field looked like from June 1 through June 8.
 The data is provided for informational purposes only and should not be interpreted as recommendations of what child life programs should or should not be doing.

 Update: May 18, 2020

 ACLP issued a second survey to all Certified Child Life Specialists in order to compile data for the time period of May 4 through May 11.
 This report is as a snapshot of what the child life field looks like at this point in time.
 The data is provided for informational purposes only and should not be interpreted as recommendations of what child life programs should or should not be doing.